elisilk/memory-game/README.md

 - [x] Make it so that after a failed move (a pair was not found), that clicking on one of the turned over tiles immediately starts the next move (and turns over the tile not chosen), rather than waiting for the eval delay to finish.
 Currently, those two turned over tiles would be in an unplayable state, but can potentially change that.
 - [ ] Navigate the tile grid with the arrow keys, and hit the return key to flip a tile over
+- [ ] Add in transitions/animations
-- [ ] Transitions/animations from one view to the next and with the tiles turning over and back, and ...
+  - [ ] from one view to the next
+  - [ ] tiles turning over and back
+    - [Intro to CSS 3D transforms - Card Flip](https://3dtransforms.desandro.com/card-flip) - What a cool effect and an excellent explanation/walkthrough.
-- [ ] Read in the icons programmatically rather than hard-coding a static list
+- [ ] Read in the icons programmatically rather than hard-coding a static list.
+Currently, the hard-coding happens in these places:
+  - @/components/GameboardTile.vue - the list of component import statements
+  - @/components/GameboardTile.vue - the icons object which connects icon names to the respective component name
+  - @/utils/tiles.js - the array of icon names used to generate the tile values
 - [ ] Save to local storage the best all-time statistics for number of moves and time elapsed (for that device) and display them in the results, especially if they get bested

 More general ideas I want to consider: